antarctica/bas-api-guidelines/api-guidelines.md

 > This is the ninth GDS Design Principle and echoed below for convenience.

-> "Wherever possible we should use the same language and the same design patterns â€” this helps people get familiar with our services.
+> "Wherever possible we should use the same language and the same design patterns -- this helps people get familiar with our services.
 But, when this isn't possible, we should make sure our underlying approach is consistent.
 So our users will have a reasonable chance of guessing what they're supposed to do.

 > This isn't a straitjacket or a rule book.
 We can't build great services by rote.
 We can't imagine every scenario and write rules for it.
 Every circumstance is different and should be addressed on its own terms.
-What unites things, therefore, should be a consistent approach â€” one that users will hopefully come to understand and trust â€” even as we move into new digital spaces."
+What unites things, therefore, should be a consistent approach -- one that users will hopefully come to understand and trust -- even as we move into new digital spaces."

 > Wherever possible APIs should use consistent terminology and meaning, including field names, actions, etc. Wherever possible these should be commonly used terms used elsewhere.